The Majority Report with Sam Seder

-The Majority Report with Sam Seder is an American progressive internet talk radio program and podcast hosted by Sam Seder.
-The program focuses on the discussion of current events and political affairs; to this end, comedy and satire are used from time to time to make key points.
-Originally airing on the Air America radio network, from March 2004 until July 2006, the show was hosted by Janeane Garofalo; Garofalo was reportedly originally asked by Air America to host the program and suggested Seder as a co-host.
+The Majority Report with Sam Seder (stylized The Majority Report w/ Sam Seder) is an American progressive internet talk radio program and podcast hosted by Sam Seder.
+The program focuses on discussing current events and political affairs.
+The show uses comedy and satire from time to time to make key points.
+Originally airing on the Air America radio network from March 2004 until July 2006, the show was hosted by Janeane Garofalo, who was originally asked by Air America to host the program and suggested Seder as a co-host.

-The Majority Report was associated with the TYT Network, with which the show partnered, from the 2010 relaunch until 2020, which generally followed its original format but was rebooted as a viewer-funded production.
-Following those structural affiliation and funding-production changes, the show has won a string of international People's Choice Podcast Awards, in five of the next seven annual competitions (2011, 2012, 2013, 2015, and 2017), for the "News and Politics" award.
+The Majority Report was associated with the TYT Network, with which the show partnered from the 2010 relaunch until 2020, which generally followed its original format but was rebooted as a viewer-funded production.
+Following changes in the show's affiliation and funding structure, the show has won a string of international People's Choice Podcast Awards, in five of the next seven annual competitions in 2011, 2012, 2013, 2015, and 2017.